Corbin-A/Corbin-A.github.io/_posts/2020-07-06-starting-ds-projects.md

   - source "$HOME/miniconda/etc/profile.d/conda.sh"
   - hash -r
   - conda config --set always_yes yes --set changeps1 no
-  - conda config --prepend channels conda-forge
+  - conda config --add channels conda-forge
+  - conda config --set channel_priority strict
   - conda update -q conda
   # Useful for debugging any issues with conda
   - conda info -a

   - conda env update
-  - conda activate sf_cri
+  - conda activate <env_name>
   - python setup.py install
 script:
-  - python -m pytest --cov=<pkg_name> --cov-fail-under=80
+  - python -m pytest tests --cov=<pkg_name> --cov-fail-under=<desired_coverage_percentage>
   - mypy --ignore-missing-imports --disallow-untyped-defs <pkg_name>
-  - flake8 --ignore=E401 --max-line-length=160 <pkg_name>
+  - flake8 --ignore=E203,E266,E401,E501,W503,F403,F401 --max-line-length=120 <pkg_name>
 ```

 The mypy and flake8 checks will already be handled by the pre-commit git hooks we mentioned earlier, but this will ensure that the devs adhered to the reqs.
 NOTE: You will need to change the `--cov=`, mypy and flake8 options/args to your package name.
 Additionally, change the `--cov-fail-under` value to your intended coverage percentage.

 ### Set up Data Infrastructure
 The next thing on your list of to-do's should be to figure out what your data infrastructure is going to be.
 This _could_ be flat files in the data directory of the project, but I really don't recommend this as a longterm solution.
-Databases are your friend and you should use them.
-Whether it is on-prem or cloud-based is not of consequence, I would just recommend that you set up the database using whatever tools you are familiar with.
-I can recommend using SQLAlchemy to build the tables and structure in python.
-Feel free to start with a simple db like SQLite, but you may want to migrate to a more robust db like postgres once you have worked out the SQLAlchemy scripts.
-That said, I think SQLite is a perfectly suitable DB for small projects and there isn't much of an argument to be made for switching unless you anticipate the project needing to scale massively in the future.
+What you should implement will depend on the project (as is the case for everything in this post).
+If your data is large, you might already have a hadoop ecosystem in place.
+If you're using more manageable datasets, why not use a tried and true RDBMS?
+Prefer NoSQL?
+That's fine too.
+One thing that I still need to do some more research into is DVC (Data Version Control), but it seems very promising.

 ### Write "Getting Started" section of README file
 Make it as easy as possible for your devs to get up and running now that you have implemented the above structures.
 An example "Getting Started" section may look like the below: